pkp/pkp-docs/dev/plugin-guide/en/getting-started.md

 ---
-title: Getting Started - Plugin Guide for OJS and OMP
+title: Getting Started - Plugin Guide for OJS, OMP and OPS
+description: A step-by-step tutorial to create your first plugin for Open Journal System (OJS), Open Monograph Press (OMP), or Open Preprint Systems (OPS).
+book: dev-plugin-guide
+version: 3.4
 ---

 # Getting Started

-In this guide, we will create a generic plugin that we will call the Tutorial Example.

-> Download a working example of [the plugin](https://github.com/pkp/tutorialExample) we will build in this tutorial from GitHub.
+> View the [example plugin](https://github.com/pkp/tutorialExample) that will be built in this tutorial.
 {:.notice}

-A plugin stores all of its files in one directory in OJS or OMP.
-Our example plugin will be a `generic` plugin, so we put it in that directory.
-Every plugin requires three files.
+This step-by-step tutorial will describe how to create a generic plugin called the "Tutorial Example Plugin".
+This plugin will be created for OJS, but the same steps can be followed to create a plugin for OMP or OPS.

+Create a directory for the plugin at `plugins/generic/tutorialExample` and create the following files in that directory.

 ```
 ojs